schicks/generations-in-the-dark/Setting/Factions/CADMUS (Collective for the Advancement of Directed Morphogenetic Synthesis).md

 The location of all parts of [[The Academy]] are not common knowledge, hidden from the public to avoid fear of what their work comprises and to reduce reprisal.
 These include residences, although some choose to reside in the [[Garden District]]

 ## NPCs
-[[Dr. Xavier Baleford]] - Working on the secret for immortality, a cessation of aging entirely.
-Initial trials have been deemed safe enough that he has seen a small cohort survive abnormally long.
-His research is nearly at a breakthrough.
+[[Dr. Xavier Baleford]] - Working on the research for metabolic optimization, if people need to eat and breath less, perhaps the ship can hold out a little longer.

 [[Dr. Angeline Angleheart]] - Working on a cure for [[Psychogenic Encephalopathy]], however the lab is about to leak, what escapes into the population?